VinayUpadhyayula/vupadhyayula_portfolio/README.md

-Personal portfolio website.
+#Personal portfolio website#.
 Please feel free to visit https://vupadhyayula.vercel.app/vupadhyayula_portfolio/ to know more about me.

+>[!NOTE]
-# The styling is done with help of OpenAI and Grok AI while the remaining part of the code is self scripted.
+> The styling is done with help of OpenAI and Grok AI while the remaining part of the code is self scripted.

 The website is a portfolio depicting my professional jounery showcasing my skills, projects and work experience.
 It is built using Angular, Tyepscript utilizing Material UI components